 The review article, “The F-words in childhood disability: I swear this is how we should think!” written by Peter Rosenbaum, from the CanChild Centre for Childhood Disability Research at MacMaster University, and Jan Willem Gorter, from NetChild Network for Childhood Disability Research in the Netherlands, was provided in my OFCP AGM package.
 I thought why not give it a read?

 And I was pleasantly surprised.
 While I still believe this approach is a bit obvious, I appreciate that it, although published in September 2011, is gaining traction within the research and treatment community.

 First, the traditional medical model of diagnosing and “fixing” doesn’t work with CP.
-Put simply, CP is too complex and effects each of us differently, even, for example, two people who technically have the same type of CP.
-Thus, there is no short list of go-to treatments, no cure all.
+Put simply, CP is too complex and affects each of us differently, even, for example, two people who technically have the same type of CP.
+Thus, there is no shortlist of go-to treatments, no cure-all.
 Not to mention that results are often only small and gradual after persistent, sometimes lifelong, treatment.
 Our quality of life can be improved but we cannot be fixed.
 At this point, such an absolute goal will only lead to frustration and disappointment.

-Fourth, fitness and fun can be grouped together in that it is important to for a person with CP be given the opportunity to discover activities they enjoy, just like anyone anyone else.
+Fourth, fitness and fun can be grouped together in that it is important for a person with CP to be given the opportunity to discover activities they enjoy, just like anyone else.
 Then, similar to function, figure out how it may need to be accommodated to their abilities.